Hancock air whistle

 The Hancock air whistle was a railroad whistle intended for use on North American diesel locomotives in place of the standard air horn.
+It was manufactured by the Hancock Valve Division of Manning, Maxwell and Moore.

 History

 Steam era

-Hancock was a familiar name to railroads during the days of steam.
+Hancock was well known to the railroads during the days of steam.
 The company produced many appliances, one of which was the popular long-bell three-chime steam whistle.

-When railroads began dieselising, Hancock, along with other manufacturers of railroad equipment, adjusted their offerings in order to remain competitive.
+When railroads began dieselizing, Hancock, along with other manufacturers of railroad equipment, adjusted their offerings in order to remain competitive.
 And so Hancock modified their whistle design so they could be used on diesel locomotives.

 Diesel era

 Hancock already had vast experience with steam whistles, and practically none with air horns.
 Also, diesel locomotives were an emerging technology, and most early models were equipped with single-note 'honkers'.
 These horns were anything but appealing to the general public.
 Therefore, Hancock developed their line of air whistles in an attempt to romanticize the diesel locomotives.
 Production of these air whistles spanned from the late 1950s until the late 1960s.